souravvarma-24/Data-Science-with-Advanced-GENAI-Internship-Nov-2025/Assignment_5/readme.md

 ## 📊 Task 1 - Analysis on ML Test Scores
 **Exploratory Data Analysis Case Study**

+*Innomatics Research Labs – Data Science Internship*

 This project analyzes machine learning test scores across three student batches to compare performance and derive meaningful insights using descriptive statistics and visual analysis.

-The focus of this work is insight generation and batch-wise comparison, not predictive modeling.
+The focus of this work is on **insight generation and batch-wise comparison**, rather than predictive modeling.

 ### 📁 Project Structure
 ```